charliepeers/dali-lab/README.md

 When stack overflow didn't have an answer I would describe my situation and ask for explanations.

 For instance: "i'm building auth for a React app.
 I need to store the jwt token on the client.
 What are the tradeoffs between session storage local storage and cookies?
-Which one is more secure and why?
+Which one is more secure and why?"

 After the AI's explanation I chose session storage.